Melancholia States of the Atlantic Meridional Overturning Circulation: Results

 To precisely locate the basin boundary, we follow the initial step of the edge tracking algorithm and begin with an arbitrary pair of initial conditions that converge to ON and OFF, respectively.
 We bisect the two initial conditions and use the resulting state as initial condition for a new simulation, where it is determined whether the trajectory converges to ON or OFF.
 Next, we bisect the newly constructed initial state and the previous initial condition that converged to the opposite attractor, and use the resulting state as initial condition for the next simulation.
 This procedure is repeated for $M$ iterations, which yields two very close-by initial conditions on opposite sides of the basin boundary.

 Figure~\ref{fig:boundary_bisection} shows one instance of this procedure starting from a pair of initial conditions on the line L3 that belong to the dark blue and green basins, respectively, as defined in Fig.~\ref{fig:basin_structure}.
 At each iteration, we measure the time elapsed until the pair of trajectories separates appreciably in terms of AMOC strength (Fig.~\ref{fig:boundary_bisection}a), after which they converge to opposite attractors.
 This time increases rapidly for the first few iterations and then stabilizes at several hundred years (Fig.~\ref{fig:boundary_bisection}b).
-The final pair of trajectories is very close-by at $\alpha = \frac{6453063}{16777216} = 0.384632528$ and $\alpha = \frac{806633}{2097152} = 0.384632587$, and evolves closely in phase space for almost 500 years before separating (Fig.~\ref{fig:boundary_bisection}c).
-This indicates that both trajectories are closely following the stable manifold of the M state (the basin boundary) before the transversal instability takes over \citep{Lucarini2017}.
+The final pair of trajectories is very close-by at $\alpha = \frac{6453063}{16777216} = 0.384632528$ and $\alpha = \frac{806633}{2097152} = 0.384632587$, where the large integers are due to the $M=21$ bisections from the initial states at $\alpha=\frac{1}{2}$ and $\alpha=\frac{1}{3}$.
+The trajectories evolve closely in phase space for almost 500 years before separating (Fig.~\ref{fig:boundary_bisection}c), indicating they are closely following the stable manifold of the M state (the basin boundary) before the transversal instability takes over \citep{Lucarini2017}.
 These trajectories are then used to initialize the main component of the edge tracking procedure.

 We repeatedly apply the bisection method above to new initial states that are created by a relatively short time evolution of the two closest initial conditions on opposite sides of the boundary.
 At each iteration $i$, pairs of initial conditions that lie close-by on opposite sides of the basin boundary are constructed by a fixed number of $k$ bisections, in the following way.
 Starting from a pair of initial states $\mathcal{A}$ and $\mathcal{B}$ that converge to the ON and OFF attractor, respectively, a bisection is performed to obtain a new initial state $\mathcal{C} = (\mathcal{A} + \mathcal{B})/2$. $\mathcal{C}$ is then evolved from time $t_0$ to $t_2$, chosen such that we can decide with certainty from a threshold on the AMOC strength whether the trajectory will converge to ON or OFF.
 If $\mathcal{C}$ converges to ON we assign $\mathcal{C} \rightarrow \mathcal{A}$, and if it converges to OFF we set $\mathcal{C} \rightarrow \mathcal{B}$.
 Thereafter a new initial condition $\mathcal{C} = (\mathcal{A} + \mathcal{B})/2$ is constructed, and the procedure is repeated until $k$ bisections are reached.
 The trajectories associated with the states $\mathcal{A}$ and $\mathcal{B}$ are saved and a new iteration $i+1$ of the edge tracking procedure is spawned by using the model snapshots obtained after the time evolution of $\mathcal{A}$ and $\mathcal{B}$ until $t_1 < t_2$ as starting initial states for a new round of $k$ bisections. $t_1$ is chosen such that the trajectories begin to separate, but are not too far from the boundary yet.